Nervonment/sudoku/README.md

 # sudoku

-A library for sudoku puzzle generating & solving.
+A library for sudoku puzzle generating, analyzing & solving.

 Run `cargo run` to see the example.